SuongLuong/Portable-Color-Dectection-Device/index.md

 WEEK 12 NOV 20

 This week is for Case encloses development platform and custom PCB.
 I worked on CorelDraw to design a custom case for my Platform.
 Prepare the presentation for next week.
 Make a detailed information on README file for the whole project.
+[UPDATED] NOV 26
+I just got my proper case for RPI this afternoon from Prototype Lab.

+Financial updates: Remain same, no new parts need to buy.
+According to my schedule,

 WEEK 11 NOV 13

 This week is the power-up part.
 I connected my sensor with the PCB and Raspberry Pi.
 After connecting through Remote Desktop Control, I followed the instruction from [Adafruit](https://learn.adafruit.com/adafruit-color-sensors/python-circuitpython) to import Python code to my RPI and powered up sensor for data reading (the light sensor works by shining a white light at an object and then recording the reflected colour (the percentage of RGB).
-It can also record the intensity of the reflection (brightness).Financial updates: Remain same, no new parts need to buy.
+It can also record the intensity of the reflection (brightness).
+Financial updates: Remain same, no new parts need to buy.
 Plan for next week: Design a case for RPI and PCB (laser cut case from prototype lab) Here are some reading results:
 ![capture](https://user-images.githubusercontent.com/43184936/48446844-6613f880-e768-11e8-9de0-f96dec0bb85b.PNG)